We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Currently, there is no generic version of Ozempic available to purchase.

 Currently, there is a worldwide shortage of Ozempic.
-This is due to a sudden increase in demand due to healthcare professionals prescribing it off-label for weight management.
+This is due to a sudden increase in demand due to healthcare professionals prescribing Ozempic off-label for weight management.

-It is important that people with type 2 diabetes who would ordinarily use Ozempic have access to alternative medications.
-Healthcare professionals should offer and prescribe similar GLP-1 medications as appropriate.
+People with type 2 diabetes who would ordinarily use Ozempic must have access to alternative medications.
+Healthcare professionals should offer and prescribe similar GLP-1 medications like Ozempic as appropriate.

 Alternatives include:

-- Mounjaro (tirzepatide): This is an injectable GLP-1 medication that works very similarly to Ozempic.
+• Mounjaro (tirzepatide): This is an injectable dual GLP-1 and glucose-dependent insulinotropic polypeptide (GIP) medication that works very similarly to Ozempic.
 Healthcare professionals will start people with a dose of 2.5 mg once weekly and can prescribe up to 15 mg once weekly.

-The FDA has not approved Ozempic for weight loss, so there are no eligibility criteria.
+The FDA has not approved Ozempic for weight loss, so there are no eligibility criteria for an Ozempic prescription.

 Healthcare professionals who prescribe Ozempic for off-label use are likely only to prescribe it if a person has overweight or obesity.